 Wastewater pumping stations are inspected on a weekly basis, maintenance and repairs are performed as required.
-On an annual basis Township staff review recommendations from the operating authority, along with internal input, to select capital purchases and/or upgrades for the following budget year.
+On an annual basis Township staff review operational conditions and capacity requirements to select capital purchases and/or upgrades for the following budget year.